NERC-CEH/time-stream/docs/source/user_guide/aggregation.rst

 - ``"percentile"`` - **The 'nth' percentile value for the period.**

+  Useful for capturing extremes within a given period, such as the 5th or 95th percentile of streamflow.
-  The percentile value to be calculated is provided as an integer parameter from 0 to 100 (inclusive).
+  The percentile value to be calculated is provided as an integer parameter (p) from 0 to 100 (inclusive).

 Column selection